shapovalov-sasha/Task-Manager/README.md

 `npm install`

+> Run this command once - when you're installing  the project.

-When installation is done, start the project in development mode:
+When installation is completed, you can start the server in development mode:

 `npm start`

-# Course structure
+# Course structure and branches

 ### Base code

-The project has different branches corresponding to the module covered in video courses, each module having two branches.
+The project has different branches corresponding to the module covered in video courses, each module having **two branches**.

-- There are two types of branches which start with `<base>` or `<solution>`
+> There are two types of branches which start with `<base>` or `<solution>`

-ex.
+**Example:**
-`base/1.0/first-component-in-react` / `solution/1.0/first-component-in-react`
+`base/1.0/first-component-in-react` or `solution/1.0/first-component-in-react`

 ### Solution

-The branch starting with `<base>` contains the final code at the end of the video course.
+The branch starting with `<base>` contains the mentor's final code at the end of the video course.
 If you fail to track what the mentor is doing and have lost the thread, you can always check your code with the mentor's version to avoid getting stuck at this step.

-Ensure you're on the right branch when working on a new feature.
-You can find the branch under the video course at [Class SkillBrain](https://class.skillbrain.com/).

 ### Before starting your work

-Before starting your work, make sure you're on the right branch, and the version of the code is the last one(as it may change over time).
+ **Ensure you're on the right branch** when working on a new feature.
+You can find the branch under the each video course at [Class SkillBrain](https://class.skillbrain.com/).

 So at the start of each lesson, you should do the following steps:

-- Launch the **VsCode** and open the project directory.
+1. Launch the **VsCode** and open the project directory.
-- Open a new terminal window, `Terminal > New Terminal`.
+2. Open a new terminal window, `Terminal > New Terminal`.
-- Update the reference to remote branches:
+3. Update the reference to remote branches:

   `git fetch --all`